hnfong/gutchopper/README.md

 The repository name `gutchopper` relates to the fact that most of the "difficult" work is probably figuring out how to chop up the large book into sizable chunks that can be processed by the LLM.
+(It may also be a reference to how the original text is butchered by the LLM.)

 ## Examples / Samples